-(b) Persons desiring to appear and be heard at a public hearing shall submit their requests to the chair of the standing committee or permanent subcommittee.
-The standing committee or permanent subcommittee chair may designate one or more members to arrange the order of appearance of interested parties.
+(b) Persons desiring to appear and be heard at a public hearing shall submit their requests to the chair of the standing committee.
+The standing committee chair may designate one or more members to arrange the order of appearance of interested parties.
 A brief written statement of testimony may be submitted without oral presentation and shall be incorporated into the minutes of the public hearing.